 Researchers have known about a connection between vitamin D and cancer risk since the 1940s, when a researcher from the Medical College of Virginia demonstrated a link between latitude (which predicts our exposure to sunlight, our main source of D) and death from cancer.
 More recently, a 2011 meta-analysis that included more than 1 million study subjects found that greater vitamin D intake and higher vitamin D levels were linked to lower risk of colorectal cancer.
 On the other hand, a 2006 clinical trial as part of the Women's Health Initiative found that women who took calcium and vitamin D supplements for an average of seven years had no reduction in colorectal cancer risk compared to those who took a placebo.
 More research is needed to shed light on these mixed results.

-Some recent evidence has suggested a link between higher levels of vitamin D and a lowered risk of breast cancer: one meta-analysis, for example, found that a small increase in vitamin D levels could reduce risk for postmenopausal women by 12%.
+Some recent evidence has suggested a link between higher levels of vitamin D and a lowered risk of breast cancer: One meta-analysis, for example, found that a small increase in vitamin D levels could reduce risk for postmenopausal women by 12%.
 Other studies, on the other hand, have found that blood levels of vitamin D have no link with breast cancer.
-A new randomized trial, the VITAL study, is looking at the effects of higher doses of vitamin D on both heart disease and cancer; those results will provide better answers about if and how it can impact risk.
+A randomized trial, the VITAL study, studies effects of higher doses of vitamin D on both heart disease and cancer; those results will provide better answers about if and how it can impact risk.

 People with the highest vitamin D levels were 35% less likely to develop pancreatic cancer than those with the lowest levels, according to a 20-year study of nearly 120,000 people conducted by researchers from Brigham and Women's Hospital in Massachusetts.
 And in exciting news for this deadly form of cancer, researchers are currently studying how a modified form of vitamin D may help "deactivate" a certain type of cell that feeds pancreatic tumor growth, making tumors more vulnerable to treatment with chemotherapy.

 Low levels of vitamin D were associated with more advanced, aggressive prostate tumors in biopsy patients in a 2014 study in Clinical Cancer Research; among African American men, low vitamin D was also associated with a higher risk of developing prostate cancer in the first place.
-A small pilot study from the Medical University of South Carolina in Charleston found that when prostate cancer patients received 4,000 IU of vitamin D per day for 60 days, 60% of them showed improvement in their tumors; another study is now underway to determine if those results can be replicated on a larger scale.
+A small pilot study from the Medical University of South Carolina in Charleston found that when prostate cancer patients received 4,000 IU of vitamin D per day for 60 days, 60% of them showed improvement in their tumors.

 Our bodies rely on vitamin D to help absorb calcium and grow bones that stay dense and strong throughout our lives.
 In fact, more than 50% of women treated for bone loss have inadequate vitamin D levels.
 Accordingly, the National Osteoporosis Foundation recommends an intake of 400 to 800 IU of vitamin D per day for adults under the age of 50, and 800 to 1,000 IU for those over the age of 50 (the risk of osteoporosis increases with age).